 The first thing to realize is that the hotel star-rating system is completely subjective.
 A 3 star hotel in Ireland may be closer to a 2 star hotel in the US, but a 5-star hotel is a 5 star hotel the world over.

 Choose a hotel stay for the experience.
-Be it a central location, incredible pampering, the chance to sleep like royalty, or hundreds of acres of land with adventures galore, choose your hotel wisely.
+Be it a central location, incredible pampering, the chance to sleep like royalty, or hundreds of acres of land with adventures galore, choose your hotel based on more than the room.

 Read the hotel website so you know what is- and is not- included in your stay.
 And if you are not clear on something, send an email and inquire before you book.